rancher/rancher-docs/docs/pages-for-subheaders/cis-scans.md

 ## How-to Guides

-Please refer [here](../pages-for-subheaders/cis-scan-guides.md) for how-to guides on CIS scans.
+Please refer to the [CIS Scan Guides](../pages-for-subheaders/cis-scan-guides.md) to learn how to run CIS scans.